leeper/surveyexpcourse/index.md

 # "Survey Experiments in Practice" Short Course

 This page holds materials for a short course called "Survey Experiments in Practice", which I teach from time to time in various places.
-Feel free to contact me if you would like me to put on workshop about survey experiments.
-I'm willing to travel!
+This course was first taught at the RECSM (Universitat Pompeu Fabra) Barcelona Summer School in Survey Methodology.
+Materials for the 2017 version of that course are below.

-## Overview
+### Overview

 Survey experiments have emerged as one of the most powerful methodological tools in the social sciences.
 By combining experimental design that provides clear causal inference with the flexibility of the survey context as a site for behavioral research, survey experiments can be used in almost any field to study almost any question.
 Conducting survey experiments can appear fairly simple but doing them well is hard.

 This course will use published examples of experimental research to demonstrate a variety of ways to leverage survey experiments for testing social science theories.
 The course will teach participants how to use different survey experimental designs and how to address challenges related to sampling, survey mode, ethics, effect heterogeneity, and more.
 Students leave the course with a thorough understanding of how survey experiments can provide useful causal inferences, knowledge of how to design and analyze simple and complex experiments, and the ability to evaluate experimental research and apply these methods in their own research.

+### Host a workshop/course/seminar!

+Feel free to contact me if you would like me to put on workshop about survey experiments.
+I'm willing to travel and can teach this material in workshops varying from 1-2 hours to several days!

 ---

-## Upcoming Courses

-This course was first taught at the RECSM (Universitat Pompeu Fabra) Barcelona Summer School in Survey Methodology.
-Materials for the 2017 version of that course are below.

-I also teach on this topic in shorter modules.
-Upcoming versions of the course are:

-### NTNU
+## NTNU

-A two-day workshop at NTNU, Norwegian University of Science and Technology (Trondheim, Norway; 30-31 January 2017).
+The next iteration of this will be a two-day workshop at NTNU, Norwegian University of Science and Technology (Trondheim, Norway; 30-31 January 2017).
 The schedule for the course is as follows:

 ### Monday 30 January - *Morning*